varnerlab/CHEME-1800-Computing-Book/unit-1-basics/functions.md

 list_of_chemicals = ["alpha-D-glucose", "alpha-D-glucose-6P", "beta-D-Fructose-6P"]

 for chemical in list_of_chemicals # gives each chemical in the list
+    # loop body: holds statements to be executed at each iteration
     println("Name of chemical: $(chemical)") end
 ```